Onion House

-The Onion House is an innovative home designed and hand-built by American architect Kendrick Bangs Kellogg, in Holualoa, Hawaii, (near Kailua-Kona) for the McCormick family (of McCormick spice fame), in 1962-3.
+The Onion House is an innovative home commissioned by Elizabeth McCormick von Beck, member of the McCormick family, and designed and hand-built by American architect Kendrick Bangs Kellogg, in Holualoa, Hawaii, (near Kailua-Kona) in 1962-1963.

-It is an example of Organic Architecture, or Metaphoric architecture.
+With the address of 77-6411 Nalani St, Kailua-kona Hawaii, it is an example of organic architecture, or metaphoric architecture.
 The arched roof panels resemble a shell, or an onion, while the lava rock walls reference ancient Hawaiian temples, or heiau, which are found along the Kona coast.
 The roof panels are translucent like onion skin, transmitting sunlight into the house during the day and glowing at night.
 With no exterior walls, the outdoors are integrated with the living areas, separated only by screen or stained glass.
 A 70-foot pool wraps around the two main structures.

-Elizabeth McCormick von Beck commissioned Kellogg to design the home, when he was in his mid-twenties.
-When they could not find a contractor willing to attempt the project, Kellogg moved to Kona, Hawaii, to construct it himself.
-James Hubbell collaborated with Kellogg on construction of the home, with Hubbell creating 29 stained glass windows and a mosaic tile dining table.
+Elizabeth McCormick von Beck, niece to Willoughby M. McCormick, founder of McCormick & Company, commissioned Kellogg to design the home, when he was in his mid-twenties.
+When they could not find a contractor willing to attempt the project, Kellogg moved to Hawaii to construct it himself.
+Fellow architect James Hubbell collaborated with Kellogg on construction of the home, with Hubbell creating 29 stained glass windows and a mosaic tile dining table.
 William Slatton created metal-work details throughout the home, including the entrance gate and the spires topping the three structures.

 The roofs of the two main structures are supported by a series of cast-in-place concrete arches, radiating out from a central fireplace in each building.
 Translucent panels made of fiberglass, called Alsynite, curve between each concrete arch.
 These roofs are crowned with hand-cut redwood shingles, topped by steel spires.